 A taxable distribution from the MERS Traditional IRA is taxed as ordinary income.
 A distribution to you must be included in your gross income on your federal income tax return for the tax year you receive it and is taxable as ordinary income unless it is a non-taxable withdrawal.
 Taxable distributions from your IRA are subject to default 10% income tax withholding.
 The amount withheld is remitted to the IRS in prepayment of your federal income tax liability.
-You can elect in writing to have no federal tax withholding, or to select a different amount of federal tax withholding, by completing and submitting IRS Form W-4R (or the substitute Form W-4R which is on the application for distribution).
-If you submit a completed Form W-4R (or the substitute Form W-4R which is on the application for distribution), MERS will follow your withholding instructions.
+You can elect in writing to have no federal tax withholding, or to select a different amount of federal tax withholding, by completing and submitting IRS Form W-4R.
+If you submit a completed Form W-4R, MERS will follow your withholding instructions.
 However, you are not permitted to elect to have federal income tax withheld at a rate other than 10% on any payments to be delivered outside the United States and its possessions.
-If you don't give

-MERS a completed, signed and dated IRS Form W-4R (or the substitute Form W-4R which is on the application for distribution), if you don't provide a Social Security Number, or if the IRS notifies MERS that you gave an incorrect SSN, then MERS must withhold 10% of the payment for federal income tax and MERS cannot honor requests to have a lower (or no) amount withheld.
+If you don't give MERS a completed, signed and dated IRS Form W-4R, if you don't provide a Social Security Number, or if the IRS notifies MERS that you gave an incorrect SSN. then MERS must withhold 10% of the payment for federal income tax and MERS cannot honor requests to have a lower (or no) amount withheld.